When Do You Need to Install or Replace an AC Unit?

 When we install a new central air system, we remove all the packaging, the old equipment, and any debris created by the job.
 You’re left with the new unit, instruction manuals, and a cool comfortable home.

 We always perform a final walk-through on every job to ensure that we haven’t missed any loose ends.

 While we are definitely fan favorites of the “Carrier” family of air-conditioners, including their Infinity, Performance, and Comfort Series, we install just about any residential air-conditioning unit, mini-split/ductless system, air handler, and heat pump you can come up with.

-We primarily offer Trane equipment because of their high quality and reliability, but we have other brands available as well.
+We primarily offer Carrier equipment because of their high quality and reliability, but we have other brands available as well.
 And, we service all brands.

 When we recommend a new AC unit we look at quality, warranty, usability, energy-efficiency, and output that matches the size of the space to be cooled.

 What Type of Warranty Comes with My New Cooling System?

 We offer a lifetime warranty on all our installations, in addition to any limited warranty provided with your equipment or extended warranty offered by the manufacturer.
 If something about our installation fails (i.e. we installed it poorly) you’re 100 percent covered.

 But we like call backs about as much as you do, that’s why we send only qualified technicians, inspect all of our work when we’re done, and do a final walk-through with you, our customer, making sure you’re 100 percent happy with the job.
 But mistakes happen, parts fail, and there are “perfect storms” so if that’s the case, just let us know.
 We give priority preference to warranty calls with our same-day scheduling, two-hour arrival windows, and 30-minute heads up when we’re on our way.
 Click HERE to read more about our lifetime service warranty.